Q. What do our villa classifications mean?

 Q. What is it like to drive in Corsica?

 Driving is the best way of getting around, as public transport is limited on the island with the exception of the train service from Bastia to Ajaccio with a branch line that runs along the coast through L'lle Rousse to Calvi and an infrequent bus service between several of the major towns.
 The scenery is beautiful, and as some of the minor roads can be narrow and winding, this can mean 50km takes up to an hour, however the main roads are much easier.
 Random police or breathalyser checks are common therefore do have your documentation to hand (driving licence or ID, car hire contract, vehicle insurance documents), wear your seatbelt and never drink and drive (0.05% blood alcohol concentration is the legal limit with fines up to €3000).
 It is also against the law in France to use your mobile phone whilst driving and you could incur a hefty on the spot fine.

 Please ensure that you drive within the signposted speed limits in Corsica, as hefty on the spot fines can be levied.
-Speed limits are generally:110kph (68mph) on two lane highways; 90kph (56mph) on other roads in non-built up areas; 60kph (37mph) in towns.
+Speed limits are generally:110kph (68mph) on two lane highways; 90kph (56mph) on other roads in non-built up areas (80km/h in wet conditions and on rural two or three-lane roads); 60kph (37mph) in towns.